 To cancel an alert hold the icon down and you will be asked to enter a code shown on the screen.
-This prevents the alert from being cancelled without you knowing.
-When canceled, your contacts will receive an all clear SMS and email.
+This prevents the alert from being canceled without you knowing.
+When canceled, your contacts will receive an all-clear SMS and email.

-One neat, non crisis feature of the app, is Follow Me.
-You select contacts, which can be different from your emergency contacts, the duration and off you go.
+One neat, noncrisis feature of the app, is Follow Me.
+You select contacts, which can be different from your emergency contacts, the duration, and off you go.
 These contacts can then follow you via the link they will receive.
 This is great if your kids are driving to the mall, your wife is going for a jog or you are meeting a Craigslist buyer.
 I tested this and it works well.
-I didn’t detect any serious battery drain but your milage will vary.
+I didn’t detect any serious battery drain but your mileage will vary.

 Disclosure: This is a sponsored post.
 All views and opinions with regard to React Mobile Review or the company are my own and were not influenced by the company.